 In order to be of any use spatially, Airborne and Spaceborne imagery must be referenced to the real world.
 By recording precise coordinates of photoidentifiable locations within an image, those coordinates form the basis for remapping that image, through the use of robust software such as Esri ArcGIS, into a usable, accurate map image, ideal for a variety of applications and industries.

 Without ground control, accuracies for spaceborne images are typically 10-50 meters off, based on onboard position and attitude sensors and known orbital parameters.

 Once ground control has been applied, those accuracies improve to .5-2 meters or better.

 Through the use of ground control and sophisticated terrain modeling techniques, aerial images can be generated into orthophoto maps with sub-foot relative accuracies and absolute accuracies of under 2 feet.

 So, contrary to popular belief, higher quality aerial or satellite imagery cannot replace the need for ground control.
 In fact, GCP collection becomes increasingly more important as image accuracy is required and user expectations increase.
 Fortunately, collecting ground control is now a much faster, more accurate, and cost-effective process thanks to the use of GNSS technology.

 Field Data Collection and Remotely Sensed Ground Control

 There are two ways to ensure that Ground Control Points are accurate.
-One is to have a human being physically at the location of the required control point, who uses GPS-enabled equipment with mapping or survey grade capabilities, to verify the longitude, latitude, elevation and position relative to photoidentifiable elements around it (buildings or other unmovable objects).
+One is to have a human being physically at the location of the required control point, who uses GNSS-enabled equipment with mapping or survey grade capabilities, to verify the longitude, latitude, elevation, and position relative to photoidentifiable elements around it (buildings or other unmovable objects).

 CompassData has highly trained field data collectors all over the world, continually adding to and updating our archive of off-the-shelf GCPs.